bigtreetech/docs/docs/CB1.md

     !!! warning

-        `Flash` the image will format the MicroSD card.
-Be careful not to select the wrong storage device, otherwise the data will be formatted.
+       The `Flash` operation will completely erase and reformat your microSD card.
+Double-check to ensure you’ve selected the correct storage device, as this process will permanently delete all data on the targeted drive.

     <img title="" src="img/Etcher_2.png" alt="" width="450" data-align="inline">